- Released: 2020

 There are high points though.
 Alex Gehring shows on ‘Disease’ that she can sing, and Elliott Frazier does a little more with his voice on ‘I Don’t Want to Lose This’, making it probably the pick of the album’s tracks.

 I like the faster pace of ‘Just Like You’ and the dance influence on ‘The Same Again’.
-‘Cotton Candy Clouds’ could be a really nice closure if it were kept a little simpler, but again they overwork it, and it becomes rather messy.
+‘Cotton Candy Clouds’ could be a really nice closure if it were kept a little simpler, but again they overwork it, and it becomes quite messy.

 I love this sort of music, and if Ringo Deathstarr were the only band doing it I’m sure I would think they were great.
 As it is though, I don’t really hear them doing anything different or better than other similar bands on this album, despite some good ideas.